01 Jan The DSLR Shopping Guide

 Sony A7RIII – Thanks to an evolutionary leap in image processing power and efficiency, the a7R III combines a high resolution 42.4 MP back-illuminated Exmor R CMOS image sensor with impressive shooting speeds at up to 10 fps with full AF/AE tracking.

 Canon 5D Mark IV – The EOS 5D Mark IV camera builds on the powerful legacy of the 5D series, offering amazing refinements in image quality, performance, and versatility.

 If you’re new to the world of digital cameras, that should at least give you an idea of who the big dogs are in this business.

 Getting the perfect camera is never an easy thing, especially with the way digital technology is constantly changing.
+Read more about the best camera accessories.
 Fortunately, there are plenty of helpful websites online like us that can narrow down your search and help you find the camera with all the features important to you.

 – Until next time camera lovers!